erritax/erritax/README.md

 ## Hi there ~ welcome!

 My name is Errita.
-I'm originally from Toronto but am currently based in Nashville, TN.
-I'm a student at Vanderbilt University studying Computer Science, Mathematics, and Digital Fabrication.
+I'm originally from Toronto but am currently a student at Vanderbilt University studying Computer Science, Mathematics, and Digital Fabrication